PagerDuty/terraform-provider-pagerduty/website/docs/r/event_orchestration_service.html.markdown

 * `suppress` - (Optional) Set whether the resulting alert is suppressed.
 Suppressed alerts will not trigger an incident.
 * `suspend` - (Optional) The number of seconds to suspend the resulting alert before triggering.
 This effectively pauses incident notifications.
 If a `resolve` event arrives before the alert triggers then PagerDuty won't create an incident for this alert.
 * `priority` - (Optional) The ID of the priority you want to set on resulting incident.
 Consider using the [`pagerduty_priority`](https://registry.terraform.io/providers/PagerDuty/pagerduty/latest/docs/data-sources/priority) data source.
+* `escalation_policy` - (Optional) The ID of the Escalation Policy you want to assign incidents to.
+Event rules with this action will override the Escalation Policy already set on a Service's settings, with what is configured by this action.
 * `annotate` - (Optional) Add this text as a note on the resulting incident.
 * `incident_custom_field_update` - (Optional) Assign a custom field to the resulting incident.
   * `id` - (Required) The custom field id